top of page

 esafety_poster_picture.jpg

 At Laughton Junior and Infant School we take Digital Safety very seriously.
 We ensure that it is integrated into all areas of Computing being taught within school, so that children can see the real life dangers involved with using digital devices.
 The strong message being that digital safety is an issue at home as well as in school.
-E-Safety agreements have been discussed with each class and posters are displayed in each classroom, the children and parents are expected to sign an online safety agreement and these are referred to regularly whenever the internet is being used in class.
+As an academy, we take great care in ensuring the safety of our children online.
+We have a highly effective firewall, which reports any suspicious websites or activities directly to our Headteacher.
+These can then be thoroughly investigated.

-As well as this, the school also holds an annual "Online Safety Week".
-During this week, children have the opportunity to do a range of activities aimed at opening the children's eyes to a wide range of issues.
+As well as this, the school also holds an annual "Safer Internet Day".
+During this day, children have the opportunity to do a range of activities aimed at educating the children about online dangers and their digital footprint.
 They learn about how to deal with any online safety issues that they may come across.
 The children are involved in discussing and debating internet usage at home and how to be more responsible when using digital devices.

 Our staff work to ensure our pupils understand internet safety and how to be responsible internet users.